lethinjoo/M3_Wiper-Control-System/1_Requirements/Readme.md

 | HLR02 | It operate manually | Implemented |
 | HLR03 | Displaying the information in led | Implemented |

-## Low Level Requirements
+# Low Level Requirements

 | ID | Description | Status |
 |----|--------------|--------|
 | LLR01 | It work functionally according to outside water | Implemented |
 | LLR02 | Consume less power | Implemented |

-## 4W's and 1H
+# 4W's and 1H

 ## What
 Wipers system are operated by an electric motor and vechile.
+And to ensure safety for the passengers and drivers during rainy conditions.

 ## Why
-The main purpose of the wiper system is to clean the windscreen sufficiently to provide suitable visibility at all times.
+The main purpose of the wiper system is to clean the windscreen and to get a clear vision of the road.

 ## When
-American inventor Mary Anderson received credit for the first operational windshield wiper, back in 1903.
-Anderson's “window cleaning device” used a rubber squeegee blade on an arm, operated via a hand-cranked lever from inside the vehicle.
+It is recommended to operate during dust or rain

 ## Where
 Wipers system can be activated by a lever located to the right of the steering wheel.
 Pulling the lever down should activate the windshield wipers on their lowest setting

 ## How
-When we turn the wiper on, the wiper switch sends the signal to the control module.
-The control module operates the wiper relay.
-The relay sends 12-volt power to the wiper motor.
+It is implemented with the help of STM32 with the desired operation of turning on the engine, changing of speeds and turning off with the help of Embedded c Programming.